Key Takeaway

 How common is pancreatitis with Ozempic?

 Pancreatitis is considered a rare side effect of Ozempic, occurring in less than 1% of users in clinical trials.
-However, the risk is real and the condition can be serious, so awareness of symptoms is important for anyone taking this medication.
+But the risk is real and the condition can be serious, so awareness of symptoms is important for anyone taking this medication.

 Can I take Ozempic again after having pancreatitis?